String Inverters vs. Microinverters: What’s the Difference?

-String Inverters With Optimizers
+String Inverters with Optimizers

-Energy production is stabilized because the optimizer allows each solar panel to produce optimally and then converts it to the right voltage and current for the array.
-When the optimizer does this it increases the inverter’s maximum power point tracking (MPPT).
+Energy production is stabilized when the optimizer allows each solar panel to produce optimally and convert the current into usable voltage for the array.
+In this process, the optimizer increases the inverter’s maximum power point tracking (MPPT).
 Optimizers also make it possible to monitor all the solar modules in a given array.

 The Differences in a Microinverter

-Go Solar Group uses SolarEdge’s optimized string inverters.
-The SolarEdge inverter allows the array to have maximum power when there is shading on a couple of solar panels with less hassle and cost.
+Go Solar Group uses SolarEdge optimized string inverters.
+The SolarEdge inverter allows the array to have maximum power even when a couple of solar panels don’t produce correctly with less hassle and cost.